gummikana/NoMoreMeat/rules.md

 The player who played the last card goes first and picks a card from the served pot.
 Follow the order of the pot, see above.
 The first player gets two cards, everyone else only one (until someone is out, then more players might get more than one card).
 Some cards give or take points when played (purple circle).
 Some cards let you draw more cards (green rectangle).
-If you eat something that you have promised not to eat (with a lifestyle choice) you lose all your points and don’t earn any points from cards that round (or did you earn points???).
+If you eat something that you have promised not to eat (with a lifestyle choice) you lose all your points and donï¿½t earn any points from cards that round (or did you earn points???).
 You never lose any lifestyle choices.
 If the deck runs out of cards, shuffle the discard pile to make a new deck.

 Death